ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 In this case, we can see that Tor was reachable when tested on Vodafone Italia (AS30722) on 30th March 2021 at 14:58 local time.
 This conclusion is reached because [OONI’s Tor test](https://ooni.org/nettest/tor/) was able to successfully connect to most of the default Tor bridges and to all Tor directory authorities.

-If Tor was found (potentially) blocked, this test result would show an orange exclamation mark and information about why it’s potentially blocked (based on the heuristics of [OONI’s Tor test](https://ooni.org/nettest/tor/)).
+If Tor was found (potentially) blocked, this test result would show relevant information (based on the heuristics of [OONI’s Tor test](https://ooni.org/nettest/tor/)).

 You can also access [RiseupVPN](https://riseup.net/vpn) test results through the circumvention results in your OONI Probe app.